speakeasy-api/speakeasy-typescript-sdk/README.md

 ![180100416-b66263e6-1607-4465-b45d-0e298a67c397](https://user-images.githubusercontent.com/68016351/181640742-31ab234a-3b39-432e-b899-21037596b360.png)

 Speakeasy is your API Platform team as a service.
-Use our drop in SDK to manage all your API Operations including embeds for request logs and usage dashboards, test case generation from traffic, and understanding API drift.
+Use our drop in SDK to manage all your API Operations including customer facing embeds for request logs, usage metrics, understanding API drift and more.

 The Speakeasy Typescript SDK for evaluating API requests/responses.
-Compatible currently with the express framework.

 ## Requirements

 Supported frameworks:

+* Express
-* express
+* NestJs

 ## Usage